-h) Licenced Cannabis Production Facilities (CPFs) in accordance with the Cannabis Act and subject to other pertinent policies of this Plan, may also be considered as a use in certain areas of the "Agriculture" designation as identified on Schedule "A" and Schedule "A-1" of the Official Plan, subject to a site-specific zoning amendment and site plan control pursuant to the Planning Act, R.S.O.
+Licensed Cannabis Production Facilities (CPFs) in accordance with the Cannabis Act and subject to other pertinent policies of this Plan, may also be considered as a use in certain areas of the "Agriculture" designation as identified on Schedule "A" and Schedule "A-1" of the Official Plan, subject to a site-specific zoning amendment and site plan control pursuant to the Planning Act, R.S.O.
 1990, c.P.
 13 and the Town of Kingsville Site Plan Control By-law.

-Upon receipt of an application for a zoning amendment and site plan control to permit a CPF in the "Agriculture" designation, Council shall be satisfied that the following criteria is met:
+Upon receipt of an application for a zoning by-law amendment and site plan control to permit a CPF in the "Agriculture" designation, Council shall be satisfied that the following criteria is met:

-- i. new purpose-built facilities will be encouraged as the first option, and any retrofit or use of existing agricultural buildings or structures must demonstrate suitability in accordance with the policies of 8.4.1 of this Plan; - ii. that mitigation measures be taken to reduce impacts on nearby residential, institutional, and other sensitive land uses, and, to determine the appropriate separation distance of the proposed facility to existing sensitive land uses and zones, including commercial and recreational land uses frequented by members of the public; - iii. that buffering and screening will preserve the agricultural character of the surroundings; - iv. the criteria listed in Section 8 of this Plan; and - v. that required facilities will be installed such as, but not be limited to, on-site water storage and rate-of-flow control facilities as listed under Sub-Section 6.4.5 and complete Stormwater management facilities as listed under Sub-Section 6.4.6 of this Official Plan. - i) residential uses on existing lots of record in accordance with Section 3.1.1 of this Plan and lots created by the consent process in accordance with Section 7 of this Plan are permitted.
-The Zoning By-law shall only permit one residence per lot.
-A consent for land division for such a dwelling will not be permitted.
-The accommodation of seasonal or temporary farm help may include the use of bunkhouses or mobile homes. - j) bed and breakfast establishments are permitted subject to the requirements of the Zoning
+- a) new purpose-built facilities will be encouraged as the first option, any retrofit or use of existing agricultural buildings or structures must demonstrate suitability in accordance with the policies of 8.4.1 of this Plan; - that mitigation measures be taken to reduce impacts on nearby residential, institutional, and other sensitive land uses, and, to determine the appropriate separation distance of the proposed facility to existing sensitive land uses and zones, including commercial and recreational land uses frequented by members of the public; - c) that buffering and screening will preserve the agricultural character of the surroundings; - d) the criteria listed in Section 8 of this Plan; and - e) that required facilities will be installed such as, but not be limited to, on-site water storage and rate-of-flow control facilities as listed under Sub-Section 6.4.5 and complete Storm water management facilities as listed under Sub-Section 6.4.6 of this Official Plan.